filecoin-project/specs/networking.md

 Connections between nodes are end-to-end-encrypted and -authenticated, thus every node has a `peerId` associated with it.

 Filecoin protocols are run as multiple streams over a single connection.
 Only one connection should exist between two nodes at any time, multiple streams within that connections must be used to exchange different protocols.
+This is usually handled from within the libp2p stack if configured properly.

-This document doesn't make any assumptions on which transports and multiplexing features a particular node offers, however it must at least be able to respond and communicate through ABC AND XYZ
+This document doesn't make any assumptions on which transports and multiplexing features a particular node offers, however it must at least be able to respond and communicate through mplex channels via a secio transport.

-{{% notice todo %}}
-Define minimum requirements in terms of network/e2ee-protocols and multiplexing mechanism.
-Should we directly jump to yamux?
-{{% /notice %}}

 {{% notice info %}}
 Implementers are encouraged to offer and experiment with more protocols and transports, as long as the above mentioned requirements of ee2e, authentication and muxing are still met.
-In particular the authors encourage to look into TLS1.3 and QUIC as libp2p protocol layers.
+In particular the authors encourage to look into TLS1.3 and QUIC as libp2p protocol/transport layers.
 {{% /notice %}}

 ### Establishing connections